-How to file US income taxes when living in Costa Rica
+How to File US Income Taxes for Americans Living in Costa Rica

 Nearly 25,000 US citizens have legal residency in Costa Rica.
 The US State Department estimates that nearly another 100,000 may live there as “perpetual tourists” – coming and going every 90 days, but making Costa Rica their home.
 Living in Costa Rica can greatly improve your lifestyle.
 But it doesn’t let US expats in Costa Rica off the hook from filing US taxes.